OriginalMHV/IS-311/README.md

 # Raspberry Pi 3 setup
 ## Setup the sensors
 The figure down below shows how to connect the sensors.
-The white dot is for the white cable.
+Both the moisture and ambient light sensor could be found inside the diagrams folder, these models/diagrams have a larger resolution. *Note - The white dot is for the white cable.*

 ![Untitled Diagram (1)](https://user-images.githubusercontent.com/60610137/145117583-fab488d8-14e1-4864-ad3d-873d9a037396.jpg)